AndromedaIsComingg/DevOps-Projects-Darey.io/Project 9/README.md

 Data in this tier is kept independent of application servers or business logic, and is managed and accessed with programs, such as MongoDB, Oracle, MySQL, and Microsoft SQL Server.

+##### In this project, we will be showcasing **Three-tier Architecture** while also ensuring that the disks used to store files on the Linux servers are adequately partitioned and managed through programs such as `gdisk` anad `LVM` respectively.

+#### The prerequisites for the implementing Wordpress website with LVM Storage Management are as follows:

+- Stable network connection
+- How to create an EC2 Instance
+- Access to the terminal
+- A user account with sudo privileges
+- Basic Unix command knowledge
+- A Laptop and PC to serve as a client
+- AWS EC2 instance running a Linux OS to serve as a Web server
+- AWS EC2 instance running a Linux OS to serve as database (DB) server